 Check for VPN Protocol Issues

-Disable Your Firewall or Antivirus Temporarily
+Temporarily Disable Your Firewall or Antivirus

 To add a VPN exclusion on Windows Defender, follow these steps:

-- Click Virus & Threat Protection.
+- Click Virus & threat protection, then select Manage settings.

 Reinstall the VPN App